Catholic University School

-Catholic University School (C.U.S.) is a private (voluntary) secondary school for boys in Dublin, Ireland.
+Catholic University School (C.U.S.) is a private Catholic secondary school for boys in Dublin, Ireland.
 The school was founded in 1867 by Bartholomew Woodlock as a preparatory school for the Catholic University of Ireland, the predecessor to University College Dublin, that was founded by St. John Henry Newman in 1854.

-Under the custodianship of the Marist Fathers, the private school has educated Irish politicians, academic and literary figures, and three Olympic gold medalists.
+Under the custodianship of the Marist Fathers, the school has educated Irish politicians, academic and literary figures, and three Olympic gold medalists.

 History

 Origins

 The foundation of the Catholic University School has its basis in the Catholic Revival movement of the late 1820s.
 For over 250 years, the only university in Ireland had been Trinity College, Dublin – the sole constituent college of the University of Dublin.
 While the Trinity College had been opened to Catholics in 1793 (they could not be elected as Scholars, Fellows, or Professors), only a few attended.
 Those Catholics who did were mainly educated in England at schools such as Stonyhurst College.